thecarp/dactyl-keyboard/doc/options-main.md

 A list of points in space positioned relative to the PCB’s corners.

-Each point must have an `alias`, which is a name you can use elsewhere to refer to that point, and a `corner`, identifying one corner of the PCB.
-For example, “SSE” identifies the south-east corner.
-“SSE” and “ESE” are interchangeable for this purpose and “SE” is not accepted, by analogy with the naming of key-mount corners.
+Each point must have an `alias`, which is a name you can use elsewhere to refer to that point, and a `corner`, identifying one corner of the PCB, e.g. `SE` for the south-east corner.

 Each point may also have an `offset` from the stated corner.
 These offsets must be given in mm, either as a 2-tuple like `[1, 2]` for a two-dimensional offset in the plane of the PCB, or as a 3-tuple like `[1, 2, 3]` for a three-dimensional offset that can put the point above or below the PCB.